ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- Make sure to understand the following key information in each paper:
 		- What is the problem they are concerning?
 		- What is their main contribution/difference compared to previous work(s)?
 	- What is your judgment?
 What do you think of this paper?
+Do you have any criticism of them?
 		- Is the problem important?
-		- Is their contribution significant?
+Is the contribution significant?
-	- Do you have any criticism of them?
-		- Try to criticize their problem setup, motivation, deduction/logic, solution, assumption/theory, experiment design, etc.
+		- Try to criticize their problem/setup, motivation, deduction/logic, solution, assumption/theory, experiment design, etc.
+			- Why does it have to be like that?
+Is it the best possible?
+Can you do better in any aspect?
 		- Is there any limitation?
 Did they overlook any important issues/aspects?
-Can you do better?

 <!--  -->
 - What will be your research topic: